DTWilson/tout/README.md

 <!-- badges: end -->

-The goal of TOut is to optimise the design of **T**hree-**Out**come clinical trials by determining their sample size and their decision rule thresholds (also known as progression criteria in the field of pilot trials).
+The goal of TOut is to optimise the design of **T**hree-**Out**come clinical trials by determining their sample size and progression criteria.

 ## Installation